-A while ago, I learned that for some time building contractor’s were using ethernet cables to build the telephony network running inside homes.
+A while ago, I learned that for some time, building contractor’s were using ethernet cables to build the telephony network running inside the homes.
 Since RJ11(telephone jack) requires only two copper wires to function, the contractor uses ethernet cables(which have either 6 or 8 copper wires) to build up the telephony network, connects only 2 of those 6 or 8 wires and leaves out the rest hanging.
-The reasoning behind this: well easy, not much of a price difference between regular telephony networking cable and ethernet cable.
+The reasoning behind: well easy, not much of a price difference between regular telephony networking cable and ethernet cable.

 As a rule of thumb, go with a wired connection whenever you can and leave out the rest to Wi-Fi.

 Connect your devices such as desktop computer, PS4, XBOX, TV or such with a wired connection.
 As these devices are more likely to suck in more data(4K video, online gaming, etc.) you’ll be happier with the steady connection a LAN cable provides.